 - Basement Your basement also offers a good place for storage.
 Here it is important that you ensure sufficient air circulation and low humidity and do not store the furniture in rooms that are too cold or too warm.

 - Self-Storage A Self-Storage offers ideal conditions for the storage of garden furniture.
 At Boxie24, the furniture is protected from harmful UV radiation and stored in a dry and air-conditioned place.
-This protects your furniture from cracks, mold, mildew stains, warping and color fading.
+This protects your furniture from cracks, mould, mildew stains, warping and colour fading.
 In addition to garden furniture, you can of course also store beanbags, hammocks with racks, parasols, awnings, pavilion side walls, hanging chairs, garden lights, fire baskets, barbecues and other items.
-Thus your garden accessories are well prepared for the beginning of spring for outdoor use.
+Thus, your garden accessories are well-prepared for the beginning of spring for outdoor use.
 While we pick up your garden furniture from you, you can spend a relaxing hour with tea and cookies.

 Tip: In order that small parts such as sandbox toys, table tennis accessories, equipment for gardening, barbecue utensils or outdoor space decoration are neither damaged nor lost, we advise you to store them in boxes.
 You can rent them from us for the winter months at a reasonable price.